2024-2025 Academic Year

 Prerequisites for MATH 1102, 1113 and 2500 the Mathematics Placement Test

 The Mathematics Placement Test is designed to ensure that students begin their university mathematics study at a level appropriate to their background.
 Students who plan to take MATH 1102, MATH 1113 or MATH 2500 must write the placement test unless they have a university credit prerequisite—high school Precalculus Mathematics alone is not sufficient.
 Topics covered by the placement test are available on the Mount’s website under Academics>Mathematics.
-Depending on their performance on the test, students may be placed into MATH 0027, 1102, 1113 or 2500.
-Students may register for their Mathematics courses prior to taking the Placement Test.
+Students are required to contact MSVUmath@msvu.ca to register for the Placement Test.
+Depending on their performance on the test, students may be given permission to register for MATH 0027, 1102, 1113 or 2500.
 Placement test assessments are valid for up to one year, and the test may be written only once per term.
 Placements may be appealed to the department Chair; whose decision is final.
 Further information, including sample questions and test schedules, is available from the department website.

 Prerequisites for MATH 2208